ontohub/ruby-style-guide/README.md

   num = 1_000_000
   ```

-* Use RDoc and its conventions for API documentation.
+* Use Yard and its conventions for API documentation.
 Don't put an
   empty line between the comment block and the `def`.

 * Limit lines to 80 characters.